lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 Very briefly, floating point is a way to represent a wide range of real numbers with fraction within a fixed number of bits.
 The upside to floating point is that a much larger range of numbers (+/-3.402823×1038 vs. integer +/-2,147,483,647) can be represented within 32 bits, while the downside is that some amount of precision may be lost.
 Here we are talking about floating point being represented in either 32-bit, also referred to as "single-precision" and here we use “FP32”, or 16-bits, also referred to “half-precision” and here we use “FP16”.
 Without going down to the bit-level details, just from the number of bits we can presume that 32-bits can represent more numbers than 16-bits.

 The question now becomes: why does 32 vs 16 bits matter?
-When a model’s IR is created using Intel’s Model Optimizer, it is told to target either FP16 or FP32.
+When a model’s IR is created using Intel®’s Model Optimizer, it is told to target either FP16 or FP32.
 For our purposes we will assume the model will work well as intended within the number of bits available (there may be differences in output of course, which are assumed to be small enough to ignore).
 So now it comes down to what precision(s) are supported by the device that the model will be run on.
 The precisions that the CPU, GPU, and Myriad devices support is summarized in the table below:

 <table>
   <tr>